oneeve8/kobble-data/content/The Joyful Mysteries.md

 Response: *That we may be made worthy of the promises of Christ.*
 :::
 ::: slide
-The following prayer may be added at the end of the Rosary:

 Let us pray.
 O God, Whose Only-Begotten Son,
 by His life, death and resurrection,